-ALBERTO PAGANINI\ AND MARÍA LÓPEZ-FERNÁNDEZ
+ALBERTO PAGANINI AND MARÍA LÓPEZ-FERNÁNDEZ[†]

 Abstract.
 We consider an eddy current problem in time-domain and rely on impedance boundary conditions on the surface of the conductor(s).
-We assume additional translational symmetries and, with a "method of lines policy" in mind, we pursue a semi-discretization in space by a finite element Ritz-Galerkin discretization.
-The resulting set of Volterra integral equation in time is discretized by means of Runge-Kutta convolution quadrature (CQ) focusing on fast and oblivious implementations.
+With a "method of lines policy" in mind, we pursue a semi-discretization in space by a finite element Ritz-Galerkin discretization.
+The resulting set of Volterra integral equations in time is discretized by means of Runge-Kutta convolution quadrature (CQ) focusing on fast and oblivious implementations.
 The final algorithm is validated by several numerical experiments.